How to Use Brother Rubber Stamps and Preserve Their Longevity

 How to Use Brother Rubber Stamps

-Let’s begin by understanding the different parts of Brother rubber stamps.
-This will help you to know their functions to better use the stamps.
+Let’s begin by understanding the different parts of Brother rubber stamps to help you know their functions and use them.
 They include:

-- The stamp holder – this is the top cover of the stamp on which there is an ID label.
+- The stamp holder – this is the top cover on which there is an ID label.
 It’s the one you hold when stamping on a document.